BadgerPc/resty-gwt.github.io/documentation/restygwt-user-guide.markdown

     MethodCallback<OrderConfirmation> callback);
 {% endhighlight %}

+### Configuring service root URLs

+There are two ways to configure service root URLs which are appended with the `@Path` annotation property when building the final service URL.
+For single service root URL the `Defaults.setServiceRoot(String)` method can be used.
+When several services with different service roots are used the `@Options` annotation is equipped with the `serviceRootKey` property which can be set to read service root entries provided with the static `ServiceRoots.add(String, String)` method.

 ### Configuring the Expected HTTP Status Code

 By default results that have a 200, 201, or 204 HTTP status code are considered